roobertsaves/ERC20AS/README.md

 ### Todo's

 - [X] Create a working ERC20 boiler plate
-- [] Optimize modifier onlyOncePerBlock for gas (currently: 103.165)
+- [ ] Optimize modifier onlyOncePerBlock for gas (currently a transfer costs 103.165)
-- [] Implement a version without the need of modifying the statea
+- [ ] Implement a version without the need of modifying the state (removing mapping exceptions)